spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-definition.md

 template: concept-topic-template
 ---

 Oryx components can be used in different ways.
-They can be configured in [pages](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-pages/oryx-pages.html) and [compositions](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-pages/oryx-compositions.html), used in components or even integrated in content coming from your CMS of choice.
+They can be configured in [pages](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-pages/oryx-pages.html) and [compositions](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-pages/oryx-compositions.html), used in components or integrated in the content from a CMS of choice.

 When a component is rendered for the first time, Oryx resolves the component definition from the registry and loads the associated implementation.
 With this, components are lazily loaded.